petermekhaeil/petermekhaeil.com/src/posts/f1-page-speed-insights.md

 ![Racing Point](../assets/blog-images/f1-page-speed-insights/4.png 'Racing Point')

 The big number is the performance score we spoke about earlier.
-Right under it is the [Core Web Vitals](https://web.dev/vitals/){title="Core Web Vitals"}{target=\_blank}{rel=noopener} assessment summary.
+Right under it is the [Core Web Vitals](https://web.dev/vitals/){title="Core Web Vitals"} assessment summary.

 Core Web Vitals are a common set of signals critical to all web experiences, measuring the quality of a site's user experience.
 A site either passes, or does not pass the assessment.
 3 metrics are used to measure a website's Core Web Vital assessment: `Largest Contentful Paint (LCP)`, `Cumulative Layout Shift (CLS)` and `First Input Delay (FID)`.

 To pass the assessment, 75% of page views need to hit the recommended target of each metric for it to be considered good performance.
 When the 3 metrics hit that target, the site passes the assessment.
-Take a read on how Google [defines the metrics thresholds](https://web.dev/defining-core-web-vitals-thresholds/){title="Defining Core Web Vital Thresholds"}{target=\_blank}{rel=noopener}.
+Take a read on how Google [defines the metrics thresholds](https://web.dev/defining-core-web-vitals-thresholds/){title="Defining Core Web Vital Thresholds"}.

 In the example above, Racing Point passed.
 And it can be seen in more details on the right hand side.
 These are the Field Data scores we saw earlier, but broken down to indicate the percentage of viewers and their experience.
 For example, for CLS - 79% of viewers had a good experience and 9% had a poor experience.